pyscajor/PorthsAndGigs/peraskin-st-agnes.md

 ![Two traditional wooden pilot gigs with blue and white paint, named Shah and Cetewayo, rest on the sand during a launch event.
 A group of people, dressed in warm clothing, stand nearby, with a rocky shoreline and grassy hillside in the background.](website-images/St-Agnes-Peraskin/9-launch-of-new-gig-cetewayo-photo-credit-julian-pearce-st-agnes-gig-club-facebook.jpg)

-_9: Launch in 2024 at Perconger, St Agnes, of the island’s new gig _Cetewayo_, built by Patrick Bird (with acknowledgements for the photo by Julian Pearce on St Agnes Gig Club Facebook page)._
+_9: Launch in 2024 at Perconger, St Agnes, of the island’s new gig Cetewayo, built by Patrick Bird (with acknowledgements for the photo by Julian Pearce on St Agnes Gig Club Facebook page)._

 In 1882, however, King Cetewayo was permitted to visit London for several weeks.
 On August 4th he landed at Southampton and travelled by train to reside at 18 Melbury Road, Kensington, now marked by one of English Heritage’s Blue Plaques.
 The King was hugely popular, and gained the respect and support of several leading British statesmen (**Photo 10**).
 Crowds followed and cheered him as he negotiated his reinstatement.
 He returned to Zululand in 1883, but further turmoil there, and possibly treachery, led to his death in 1884 after which his young heir Dinizulu was proclaimed king.
 (Information from the Blue Plaques website.)

 ![A historical black-and-white portrait of King Cetewayo, the Zulu leader, seated in formal attire.
 He wears a dark double-breasted coat with a pocket square and gloves, and on his head, he has a traditional Zulu isicoco, a woven or fitted headband-like headdress symbolising his status as a leader.](website-images/St-Agnes-Peraskin/10-npg-x134549.jpg)

-_10: King Cetewayo, wearing his traditional _isicoco_, a head-ring worn by Zulu men, in London in 1882. (© National Portrait Gallery, London.
-Thanks to the Gallery and to the English Heritage Blue Plaques scheme website for the photo and for caption content.)_
+*10: King Cetewayo, wearing his traditional isicoco, a head-ring worn by Zulu men, in London in 1882. (© National Portrait Gallery, London.
+Thanks to the Gallery and to the English Heritage Blue Plaques scheme website for the photo and for caption content.)*

 Cornish newspapers reported that Cetewayo arrived from Cape Town on the _Arab_, a 350 foot steamer.
 On August 3rd before reaching Southampton, _Arab_ touched at Plymouth early in the morning, after a rough run from Madeira and through the Channel in a severe gale.
 People crowded to Plymouth to see the powerful figure of Cetewayo, who sat on deck with his chiefs.
 He wore, at that time, a pilot coat (_West Briton and Cornwall Advertiser_, August 10 1882, 3; _Cornubian and Redruth Times_ August 11 1882, 4).
-On his departure, the King left from Plymouth, again in a gale, on the _Nubian (op cit,_ September 8 1882, 6), a steamer very like the _Arab_.
+On his departure, the King left from Plymouth, again in a gale, on the _Nubian (op cit_, September 8 1882, 6), a steamer very like the _Arab_.

 Possibly the Agnes gig was named for Cetewayo after her crew provided pilotage to the King’s steamer, or one of their number encountered the scene in Plymouth after serving another ship.